 Culinaria Germany

-Culinaria Germany is as much an encyclopedia of German food as a cookbook.
-The soft cover, over-sized book is filled with Traditional German Recipes that are clearly laid out to make at home.
+Culinaria Germany is both an encyclopedia of German food and a cookbook.
+The softcover, oversized book is filled with Traditional German Recipes to make at home.
 Also, regional specialties are highlighted and explained in depth.
 Best of all, this book is LOADED with photographs!
-Not just of the completed recipes, but also of the foods that go into those recipes.
-This is one of those cookbooks that you can read for pleasure … or for increased knowledge.
+Not just the completed recipes, but also the ingredients that go into those recipes.
+This is one of those cookbooks that you can read for pleasure or for increased knowledge.
 There are even sections on how people ate in Germany hundreds of years ago!

-Because it’s out of print, you can generally find it at a very good price.
+Since it’s out of print, you can typically find it at a great price.

 For a more in-depth review, click here–>Culinaria Germany